verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/debug_aids.rst

 .. image:: https://www.verilogtorouting.org/img/manualMoveCheckbox.png
     :align: center

-Then after pressing the “Proceed” button a window pops up that asks for the block you want to move, and the location you would want to move it to.
+Then after pressing the “Proceed” button a window pops up that asks for the block you want to move, and the location you want to move it to.

 .. image:: https://www.verilogtorouting.org/img/manualMoveWindow.png
     :align: center

-By pressing the “calculate costs” button you can see all the costs of your move, as well as the placer’s move_outcome and then decide to reject or accept the move.
+If your move is legal, by pressing the “calculate costs” button you can see all the costs of your move, and then decide to reject or accept the move.
+The window will also indicate the placer's move_outcome, as in whether the placer would choose to accept or reject the move.
+If your proposed move is invalid however, a window pops up showing you the error (i.e x value out of bounds) and you can try again.
+Your move won't be passed into the placer until valid.

 .. image:: https://www.verilogtorouting.org/img/moveCosts.png
     :align: center